muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_ECMAScript.md

 See also <https://ecma-international.org/publications-and-standards/standards/ecma-262>.

+Note that a few details in this document part may not be specific to ECMAScript per se but instead to JavaScript (or TypeScript).
+To be specific, the type system duality of unboxed and unboxed versions of the same primitives might not be in ECMAScript itself.
+For examples, `boolean` plus `Boolean` and `string` plus `String`.
+More tweaking will likely need to be done regarding these things.

 # SIMPLE PRIMARY DATA TYPE POSSREPS

 ## Ignorance

 An **Ignorance** artifact is any of the following:

-* The only value of the ECMAScript singleton type `Null`.
+* The only value of the ECMAScript singleton type `null`.

 Not permitted for an **Ignorance** is any of the following, to keep things more correct and simpler:

-* The only value of the ECMAScript singleton type `Undefined`.
+* The only value of the ECMAScript singleton type `undefined`.

 ## Boolean

 A **Boolean** artifact is any of the following:

-* Any value of the ECMAScript type `Boolean`.
+* Any value of any of the ECMAScript types `boolean`, `Boolean`.

 Not permitted for a **Boolean** is any of the following, to keep things more correct and simpler: